ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport servers are identified by an HTTPS URI as defined in {{Section 4.2.2 of HTTP}}.

-When an HTTP/2 connection is established, both the client and server have to send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting with a value greater than "0" to indicate that they both support WebTransport over HTTP/2.
-For servers, the value of the setting is the number of concurrent sessions the server is willing to receive.
-Clients cannot receive incoming WebTransport sessions, so any value greater than "0" sent by a client simply indicates support for WebTransport over HTTP/2.
+When an HTTP/2 connection is established, the server sends a SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting with a value greater than "0" to indicate that it supports WebTransport over HTTP/2.
+The value of the setting is the number of concurrent sessions the server is willing to receive.
+Note that the client does not need to send any value to indicate support for WebTransport; clients indicate support for WebTransport by using the "webtransport" upgrade token in CONNECT requests establishing WebTransport sessions (see {{Section 9.1 of WEBTRANSPORT-H3}}).

 A client initiates a WebTransport session by sending an extended CONNECT request
 {{!RFC8441}}.
 If the server accepts the request, a WebTransport session is